Hurricane Shutters, Impact Windows & Doors

 6. November

-While September is the most active month, hurricanes and tropical storms can strike Florida at any time during the season, so it’s important to stay prepared throughout the entire period.
+While September stands out as the most active month, hurricanes and tropical storms can occur at any time during the season.
+This unpredictability highlights the importance of staying prepared from start to finish.

 Share this post